junaidmirani/codepad/README.md

 ## Philosophy

-Notepad opens in half a second.
-VS Code is beautiful but heavy.
+Notepad is old & VS Code is heavy.
 Codepad lives in between — instant startup, syntax highlighting for the languages you actually use, and a UI that respects your screen.

 **Feature set is intentionally minimal:**